Montgomery residents question school board on appropriateness of two gender-related books

 The article continues after our sponsor’s announcement.

-MHS English teacher Diana Mazaurieta, who specified their pronouns as they/their/them, and who is the leader of the high school’s gay straight alliance, profusely thanked the council for giving teachers the freedom to choose the books they bring to their classrooms.
+MHS English teacher Diana Mazaurieta, who specified their pronouns as they/their/them, and who is the leader of the high school’s gay straight alliance, profusely thanked the council for giving teachers the freedom to choose the books they bring into their classrooms.

 Mazaurieta stressed the importance of making room for uncomfortable conversations, and that uncomfortable doesn’t necessarily mean wrong.